jammm/log-linear-attention/README.md

 ```bash
 bash ../scripts/train_flame.sh --name [NAME] --config [CONFIG] --seed [--ac]
 ```

-The optional `--ac` flag is used to enable activation checkpointing.
-To specify `CONFIG`, use the name of the config file in `configs/flame/` but without the `.json` extension.
-Note that you will need to modify the absolute file-path in `scripts/train_flame.sh`.
+- `NAME`: Name for the experiment and save path
+- `CONFIG`: Name of the config file in `configs/flame/` (without .json extension)
+- `--ac`: Optional flag to enable activation checkpointing

 > [!NOTE]
+> 1. Modify the absolute file paths in `scripts/train_flame.sh` to match your setup
-> The first step of training will compile the Triton kernels.
-This may take a while.
+> 2. The first training step will compile Triton kernels, which may take several minutes